dltmjk/ellul/content/zettelkasten/literature notes/Honour/You Must Change Your Life.md

 			2. *instruments that pick up causal relations in the world*
 				1. If this class of instrument picks up latent patterns.
 We can argue that the DNN, through its input data picks up on certain causal relationships within the world.
 				2. A convolutional neural network trained on radiology images directly “responds” to tumor presence by activating specific feature detectors.
 It doesn’t need to be told what a tumor
+				3. Isn't this really just a model?
+DNNs are usually considered to *just* be models (Cite Literature).
+While DNNs may produce functions that can act as models, the process of constructing these functions requires picking up on certain patterns within input data.
+(Are you sure about this? )
 			3. *instruments that model the world*
 				1. For example,
 				2. Deep learning models (e.g. graph neural nets for atmospheric flows) learn to approximate the underlying physics of weather and can generate forecasts without directly sensing temperature, pressure, or wind.
 It constructs a function (which the weather supposedly obeys) and creates predictions from this.